THE LAKE

 Alcoholic beverages prohibited.

-NO Smoking on the beaches
+NO Smoking on the beach

 No lifeguard on duty sign will be posted when no lifeguard present.
 Swim at your own risk.